Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Abstract

 \section{Abstract}

-Fusing multiple modalities for affective computing tasks has proven effective for performance improvement.
-However, how multimodal fusion works is not well understood, and its use in the real world usually results in large model sizes.
-In this work, on sentiment and emotion analysis, we first analyze how the salient affective information in one modality can be affected by the other in crossmodal attention.
-We find that inter-modal incongruity exists at the latent level due to crossmodal attention.
-Based on this finding, we propose a lightweight model via Hierarchical Crossmodal Transformer with Modality Gating (HCT-MG), which determines a primary modality according to its contribution to the target task and then hierarchically incorporates auxiliary modalities to alleviate inter-modal incongruity and reduce information redundancy.
-The experimental evaluation on three benchmark datasets: CMU-MOSI, CMU-MOSEI, and IEMOCAP verifies the efficacy of our approach, showing that it: 1) outperforms major prior work by achieving competitive results and can successfully recognize hard samples; 2) mitigates the inter-modal incongruity at the latent level when modalities have mismatched affective tendencies; 3) reduces model size to less than 1M parameters while outperforming existing models of similar sizes.
+Fusing multiple modalities has proven effective for multimodal information processing.
+However, the incongruity between modalities poses a challenge for multimodal fusion, especially in affect recognition.
+In this study, we first analyze how the salient affective information in one modality can be affected by the other, and demonstrate that inter-modal incongruity exists latently in crossmodal attention.
+Based on this finding, we propose the Hierarchical Crossmodal Transformer with Dynamic Modality Gating (HCT-DMG), a lightweight incongruity-aware model, which dynamically chooses the primary modality in each training batch and reduces fusion times by leveraging the learned hierarchy in the latent space to alleviate incongruity.
+The experimental evaluation on five benchmark datasets: CMU-MOSI, CMU-MOSEI, and IEMOCAP (sentiment and emotion), where incongruity implicitly lies in hard samples, as well as UR-FUNNY (humour) and MUStaRD (sarcasm), where incongruity is common, verifies the efficacy of our approach, showing that HCT-DMG: \textbf{1)} outperforms previous multimodal models with a reduced size of approximately 0.8M parameters; \textbf{2)} recognizes hard samples where incongruity makes affect recognition difficult; \textbf{3)} mitigates the incongruity at the latent level in crossmodal attention.
+(Code available upon acceptance)